miracuse/miracuse.github.io/docs/more/specializations/shaman.md

 # {{ page.title }}

 > Mage Specialization
+>
+> _Magic, Presence_

-Shamans are magic practitioners with dominion over the elements.
-Called "Battlemages" for their raw destructive potential, many Shamans are trained to tear the ground asunder and lob fireballs at enemy lines.
-They've occupied a central role in military forces for centuries and have only recently been matched by Alchemist [Sappers](sapper.html).
-Shamans with a scholarly inclination, though less common, seek to understand the world through the relationships between fire, earth, water, and air.
+Shamans are magic practitioners with dominion over the four elements; fire, earth, air, and water.

+Called "Battlemages" for their raw destructive potential, Shamans are trained to tear the ground asunder and lob fireballs at enemy lines.
+They've occupied a central role in military forces for centuries and have only recently been matched by [Sappers](sapper.html).

+Prior to the fall of [The Lost Empire](../the_world.html) Shamans held a more spiritual role.
+They sought to understand the world through relationships between elements in a fashion similar to modern alchemy.
+As time passed [The Nations](../the_world.html) came to see Shamans as increasingly valuable assets on the battlefield.
+Spiritual duties were relegated to the [Priests](priest.html) while widespread training institutions were established to hone combat skills.

 {% include specialization_kits.html %}